lucaballestra/Monte-Carlo-RBF-High-dimensional-financial-and-electricity-options/README.md

   L.V.
 Ballestra (2026), "A Meshless Method for Non-Linear High-Dimensional PDEs:
   Application to Financial and Electricity Options", work in preparation

+The scripts solve high-dimensional option-pricing partial differential equations (PDEs) backward in time.
+The PDEs are nonlinear because they incorporate transaction costs, modeled according to the Leland model, introduced in Hayne E. Leland (1985), Option Pricing and Replication with Transaction Costs, The Journal of Finance, 40(5), 1283–1301.

-The scripts solve (backward in time) high-dimensional option-pricing PDEs.
-Random or quasi-Monte Carlo (Sobol) point sets are used as RBF centers; the PDE is then solved by implicit (or IMEX) Euler time stepping on the resulting collocation system.
+Quasi-Monte Carlo (Sobol) point sets are used as RBF centers; the PDE is then solved by implicit (or IMEX) Euler time stepping on the resulting collocation system.

 Contents